This article should be studied in conjuntion with

 Like the 30PICT series, the 31 series carburetor is actually a little small for the 1600cc engine (they have the same 24mm throat).
 That results in very high airflow speeds at higher rpm, and this can make the engine run a little lean too.
 Don't worry about the "little small for the 1600cc" comment though -- you lose only a few hp at the top end with this sized carburetor, and you actually get slightly greater torque at low/medium speeds.

 The distributor/carburetor combination can make a difference, too.
-The 009 centrifugal-advance distributor has to have a carburetor that is jetted a little richer, or you get "flat" spots (hesitation) on acceleration.
-The 30 and 31 series carburetors are not as bad for that as the larger 34, but this hesitation problem can still happen when these carburetors are teamed up with the 009 distributor.
+The 009 centrifugal-advance distributor was never intended to be used on road-going vehicles, and has to have a carburetor that is jetted a little richer, or you get "flat" spots (hesitation) on acceleration.
+The 30 and 31 series carburetors are not as bad for that as the larger 34, but this hesitation problem can still happen when these smaller carburetors are teamed up with the 009 distributor.
 These carburetors, especially the 34PICT, are much better suited for use with a vacuum-advance distributor, and especially with the single-vacuum dual-advance (SVDA) distributor, which combines the best of both worlds.

-With regard to jet sizes: for a vacuum distributor, try a size 55 idle, X125 or X127.5 main jet and a 125Z or 130Z air correction jet (try the first number first.)
+With regard to jet sizes: for a vacuum distributor, with a 30 or 31 series carburettor, try a size 55 idle, X125 or X127.5 main jet and a 125Z or 130Z air correction jet (try the first number first.)

 If you are running the 009 distributor, try a size 55 idle, X127.5 or X130 main and a 115Z or 120Z air correction jet (once again, try the first number first).

-I'll bet you have a main jet which is too small - a X122.5 or even a X120.
+I'll bet you have a main jet which is too small - a X122.5 or even a X120 ehich was stock for the 31PICT/3.
 Just changing that (without touching the air correction jet) may solve the backfiring problem.

 Note: These jet sizes should be very close to correct, but there is always some variation with set-up, engine age, etc., so the alternate sizes mentioned might be needed.